The entire book appears at this link with chapters added after appearing online:

 Robertson currently resides at the Picayune Hilton, otherwise

-known as the city prison.
+known as the municipal prison.
 He is incarcerated for skipping bail on

 outstanding warrants, reckless driving, and vagrancy, among a

 multitude of sleazoid charges, municipal court records show.

 Outstanding citizen, our Mr. Robertson.
 It seems that good